Guddukrbeyar/TripLodge/README.md

-# Wanderlust
+# TripLodge
-Wanderlust is a modern hotel booking web app with secure login, property management, and online payments.
+TripLodge is a modern hotel booking web app with secure login, property management, and online payments.